-Mariners' Park has a wide range of options available to ensure that retired seafarers and their dependants find the home that suits them.
+Mariners' Park has a wide range of options available to ensure that retired seafarers find the home that suits them.

 Values and Principles of Mariners' Park Care Home

 The following statements reflect the values, principles and general aims of our Care Home.